silvxlabs/DripTorch/docs/_sources/getting_started/quickstart/burn_unit.md.txt

 # Burn unit

-A burn unit is the spatial boundary of a firing operation while the wind direction determines the arrangement and timing of the ignition pattern.
-Everything that happens downstream in DripTorch depends on the unit boundary and the wind direction.
+A burn unit is the spatial boundary of a firing operation while the firing direction determines the arrangement and timing of the ignition pattern.
+Everything that happens downstream in DripTorch depends on the unit boundary and the firing direction.

 You can create a burn unit in DripTorch by providing a Shapely `Polygon` object to the `BurnUnit` constructor.
 DripTorch expects the polygon CRS to be Web Mercator (EPSG: 4326).
 You can use the following function to convert any Shapely geometry or GeoJSON dictionary from a specific EPSG code to 4326.